Prusias-kol/pUpdates/README.md

 ```

 ## How to add updates
 Now that this is setup, refer to `pupdates help` for how to add new updates.
-Afterwards, make sure the update the data/prusias_pUpdates_<your Script Name here>.txt file on github.
+Afterwards, **make sure to update **the data/prusias_pUpdates_<your Script Name here>.txt file on github.

 ## How to show the user updates
 Wherever in your script you would like to ping the user with new updates (when they happen), do a cli execute call to `ploop check <scriptname>`.
 This will only print stuff if new updates are detected.
 Great way to educate users on new features!